Faustin-king/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute path of working directory!
+pwd: This script prints the absolute path of working directory! ls -l: this script Display the content list of working directory!